sh4nks/flask-plugins/docs/index.rst

 .. currentmodule:: flask.ext.plugins

 Flask-Plugins provides an easy way to create plugins for your application.
-It is also possible to create Events which can than be used to extend your application without the need to modify your core code.
+It is possible to create Events which can then be used to extend your application without the need to modify your core code.